Rennzie/code-test-yieldify-bouncing-balls/README.md

 - [x] start the ball off on a random velocity when it mounts
 - [x] set an angle and change the horizontal position as the ball drops
 - [x] randomise all the start inputs
+- [x] change horizontal direction on vertical wall collision
+- primary task complete.
+Now for some additions and imporovements
+- [ ] improve the energy disipation, it should fade itself over time. look at actuall gravity
+- [ ] improve perfomance by only having on renderer: try a timer display, not sure react will like this?
+- [ ] refactor the useMovement, add coments and test critical components
+- [ ] make the display a bit more fun and add some instructions
+- [ ] allow the user to power up the ball on a long click hold
+- [ ] publish to github pages

 ### Components and hooks